-Imagine arriving at work one morning to discover all of your employees have received an important video announcement from you and are scrambling to comply with the instructions it contains.
-Their responsiveness would be impressive if not for one thing: You never recorded or sent the video, and now you somehow have to undo the resulting damage.
+Deepfake deceptions are fooling people in our expanding and ever-improving digital world.
+Imagine arriving at work one morning to discover all employees have received an important video announcement from the CEO and are scrambling to comply with the instructions it contains.
+Their responsiveness would be impressive if not for one thing: The CEO never recorded or sent the video, and now must somehow undo the resulting damage.

-Improvements in artificial technology (AI) and machine learning (ML) could soon make such flawless deceptions possible.
-Called “deepfakes,” these videos have the potential to undermine security at every level from small businesses to global governments.
+Improvements in artificial technology (AI) and machine learning (ML) is making such flawless deepfake deceptions possible.
+These fake videos and audios have the potential to undermine security at every level from small businesses to global governments.

-A deepfake is a video made by employing AI and ML to create an exact likeness of a person saying or doing things he or she never actually said or did.
-The deception plays on the human tendency to believe what is seen and can be very effective in making it appear as though the contents of a video is genuine.
+A deepfake is a video or audio made by employing AI and ML to create an exact likeness of a person saying or doing things he or she never actually said or did.
+The deception plays on the human tendency to believe what is seen and can be very effective in making it appear as though the content of a video is genuine.

 These videos aren’t simply fakes created by hackers skilled in forgery.
 Deepfakes rely on a form of machine learning in which two networks are fed the same data sets and pitted against each other in a back-and-forth battle of generation and detection.
 Known as generative adversarial networks (GANs), these systems consist of one network creating fakes and another evaluating the fakes for flaws.
 The data set consists of hundreds or thousands of images and videos of the person to be imitated, and a forgery is considered good enough when the detection network no longer rejects the results.

 Deepfake audio and video involve using AI algorithms to manipulate or synthesize speech or audio to create realistic yet false content.
 The risks associated with deepfake deceptions include:

 - Misinformation and disinformation: Deepfake can be used to spread false information and manipulate public opinion by making it appear as if someone said something they didn’t.